Wilhelm Kobelt

 Wilhelm Kobelt (20 February 1840 – 26 March 1916) was a German zoologist born in Alsfeld, Grand Duchy of Hesse.
-He specialized in the field of malacology.
+He specialized in the field of malacology and contributed to studies on the biogeography of freshwater molluscs.

-Kobelt was born in Alsfeld to parish priest Wilhelm (1809–74) and Auguste (1815–97) née Kessler.
-He studied medicine at Gießen and received a doctorate in 1862.
-He practices as a physician in Biedenkopf where he began a natural history society, and in 1869 he went to Schwanheim near Frankfurt am Main.
-He became interested in molluscs and interacted with Emil Adolf Rossmäßler in Leipzig.
+Kobelt was born in Alsfeld, the eldest son of parish priest Wilhelm (1809–74) and Auguste (1815–97) née Kessler.
+He studied first at a school in Aslfeld run by his father and then went in 1855 to gymnasium in Gießen and studied medicine at the University of Gießen from 1857 and received a doctorate in 1862 with a dissertation on cardiac arrest.
+He practices as a physician in Biedenkopf (while his father worked nearby in Breidenbach) where he began a natural history society, and in 1869 he went to Schwanheim near Frankfurt am Main working there until 1880.
+He became interested in molluscs and interacted with Emil Adolf Rossmäßler in Leipzig although they never met in person.
+After the death of Roßmäßler in 1868, he carried out further work on the collections.
 He became a corresponding member of the Senckenberg nature research society and later became head of the mollusc section.
+He examined the collections of J. J. Rein made in Japan, Carlo von Erlanger from northern Africa, Willy Kükenthal from the Mollucas, Semper and Otto Franz von Moellendorff from the Philippines.
 He later worked as a curator of the Senckenberg Museum in Frankfurt am Main.
-He founded a journal for malacology.
+He founded the German Malacological Society along with David F. Heynemann and also began a journal for malacology.
+From 1885 he published an Annual Report on Mollusc Systematics with support from the Zoological Station in Naples.

+In 1871 Kobelt speculated that both small bivalves and operculate snails might be able to survive the guts of birds and be dispersed by them.

+Kobelt bequeathed his personal collections to the Senckenberg Museum.
 Several species of mollusk contain his name, including Fusinus kobelti (Kobelt's spindle), Cymatium kobelti and Hyalinia kobelti.
 Kobeltia, a subgenus of Arion slugs, is named in honor of him.